ZLMXN/ZLMXN/README.md

 ## Hi there 👋
 🌱 I’m currently learning Cloud Engineering following the guide course from https://learntocloud.guide/

-no socials.
+No socials.

-Changes made in VSCode and pushed back to GitHub
+Changes was made in VSCode and pushed back to GitHub.

+zffqfqzqzqzq

 <!--
 **ZLMXN/ZLMXN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.